jacobjude/RU-ASniper/README.md

 ## Installation Instructions

-To get started with RU ASniper, follow these steps:
+To get started with Rutgers AutoSniper, follow these steps:

 1. Ensure you have Python 3.10 or greater installed on your system.
 2. Clone the RU ASniper repository to your local machine or download the source code.